William K. Lietzau

-William K. Lietzau is an American lawyer, former U.S. Marine Corps Judge Advocate, and the current Director of the Defense Counterintelligence and Security Agency.
+William K. Lietzau is an American lawyer, former U.S. Marine Corps judge advocate, and former director of the Defense Counterintelligence and Security Agency.

 Personal life

-Lietzau grew up in Sudbury, MA.
-He graduated from the United States Naval Academy in 1983 and was commissioned as a 2nd Lieutenant and infantry officer in the Marine Corps.
+Lietzau grew up in Sudbury, Massachusetts.
+He graduated from the United States Naval Academy in 1983 and was commissioned as a 2nd lieutenant and infantry officer in the Marine Corps.
 He later attended Yale Law School (Class of 1989).

 He and his wife have two adult children.

 Careers

 Military career

-After graduating from Yale, Lietzau continued his military service as a Marine Corps Judge Advocate.
+After graduating from Yale, Lietzau continued his military service as a Marine Corps judge advocate.
 Although Marine Corps judge advocates often are assigned to non-legal jobs, Lietzau's service was even more unusual.
 He began as an infantry officer and commanded a rifle company.
-He was the first lawyer to command a recruit training battalion, and immediately prior to being assigned to work for the National Security Council, Lietzau was the first judge advocate to command the Marine Corps installation at Henderson Hall (2007-2009).
+He was the first lawyer to command a recruit training battalion, and immediately prior to being assigned to work for the National Security Council, Lietzau was the first judge advocate to command the Marine Corps installation at Henderson Hall (2007–2009).